jedrzejboczar/exrc.nvim/README.md

 ### LSP

 To set up local LSP configuration you must be using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) (current limitation).
-Configure the `on_setup` hook such that it sets `on_new_config` hook from exrc.nvim for each of your LSP setups:
+If not using `lsp.auto_setup = true` then manually configure the `on_setup` hook such that it sets `on_new_config` hook from exrc.nvim for each of your LSP setups:
 ```lua
 local lsp_util = require('lspconfig.util')
 lsp_util.on_setup = lsp_util.add_hook_before(lsp_util.on_setup, function(config, user_config)
     config.on_new_config = lsp_util.add_hook_before(config.on_new_config, require('exrc.lsp').on_new_config)
 end)
 ```
-This on_new_config hook will check all LSP handlers registered in exrc files and apply updates from matching handlers whenever LSP client is started.
+This `on_new_config` hook will check all LSP handlers registered in exrc files and apply updates from matching handlers whenever LSP client is started.

 Now you can use `lsp_setup` in your exrc files.
 Here is an example content of `.nvim.lua`:
 ```lua